T

 neighborhood

-The historic heart of Prague, bustling with vibrant energy and surrounded by stunning architecture.
-Admire the Gothic Church of Our Lady before Týn and the Baroque St. Nicholas Church.
+The historic heart of Prague, this vibrant square is surrounded by stunning architecture including the Gothic Church of Our Lady before Týn and the Baroque St. Nicholas Church.
+It's a perfect introduction to the city's beauty and buzz.

 ~30 min